Build your Data Science Portfolio, Resume, GitHub & Kaggle Profiles

 Although a relatively new field in the tech sector, Data Science has been around for a very long time and its concepts are as old as the 1940s; some of them have been around since the 1900s.

 Computation was challenging; it took ages to calculate a simple linear regression.
 In the mid-1970s, most of the data science models were absolute.
-In early 2012, many revolutions happened in data storage, processing, and visualization.
+In early 2012, many data storage, processing, and visualization revolutions happened.
 It is around the same time that big data came into the picture.

-After the introduction of 4G and the ability to store information in big data, the world was not the same anymore.
+The world was not the same after the introduction of 4G and the ability to store information in big data.
 Facebook, Yahoo, Netflix, Google, Microsoft, and Amazon are some of the early adopters of Science.
 For example, Facebook started using facial recognition to tag photos, Amazon used a product recommendations algorithm to do cross-sales, and Google was able to target ad campaigns to capture customers.

-Thus, most companies are looking at Data Science as an indispensable cutting-edge technology that helps business growth.
+Thus, most companies consider Data Science an indispensable cutting-edge technology that helps business growth.

 You may also want to read Data Science: The Cutting Edge Technology at the Climate Crisis Warfront